S&P 500 Futures Show Benchmark Shuffling to Record High

 However, Japan's Nikkei 225 fell 0.8% after data showed the Japanese economy endured its worst contraction on record in the second quarter.
 Gross domestic product fell 7.8% in the three months through June compared with the previous quarter, the biggest decline since at least 1980.

-Oil prices slipped, pulling benchmark Brent-crude futures 0.4% lower to $44.64 a barrel.
+Global oil benchmark Brent crude edged down 0.1% to $44.76 a barrel.
 Later this week, ministers from the Organization of the Petroleum Exporting Countries and its allies will review compliance with production cuts.

 In the U.S., the number of active oil rigs has fallen to a 15-year low after a plunge in prices forced companies to dial back production, oil field company Baker Hughes said Friday.